endeavouros-team/EndeavourOS-Development/README.md

 * Pacstrap installs the base system.

-* User selects the DE (Desktop Environment), opts out of certain packages, and includes basic desktop packages, creating a list of packages to be installed in the second stage.
+* The user selects the DE (Desktop Environment), opts out of certain packages, and includes basic desktop packages, creating a list of packages to be installed in the second stage.

 * After installation is finished, the system detects the hardware used and removes any unnecessary drivers and virtual machine packages.

-The online method lets you choose your Desktop environment, install printing support or accessibility tools, and remove individual packages from the list if desired.
+The online method lets you choose your desktop environment, install printing support or accessibility tools, and remove individual packages from the list if desired.

 [Install-scripts](https://github.com/endeavouros-team/calamares/tree/calamares/data/eos/scripts)

-This method requires a working internet connection to proceed and will install the chosen DE "vanilla" (no theming and configuration on the DE itself) similar to how it would be installed on Arch Linux.
-But with a minimal selection of packages to get a base desktop to start making it your own.
+This method requires a working internet connection to proceed and will install the chosen DE "vanilla" (no theming or configuration on the DE itself), similar to how it would be installed on Arch Linux, but with a minimal selection of packages to get a base desktop to start making it your own.

 The chosen DE includes deselectable groups for the EndeavourOS theming/fixes, allowing you to install it without our changes.

 ![selector](https://raw.githubusercontent.com/endeavouros-team/EndeavourOS-Development/main/images/eos-theme-deselect-kde-galileo.png)

-DEs are primiarly configured to work properly by default, with only minimal changes made to the icons and theming in certain cases:
+DEs are primarily configured to work properly by default, with only minimal changes made to the icons and theming in certain cases:

 [EndeavourOS-DE-fixes](https://github.com/endeavouros-team/endeavouros-DE-fixes)

 **Installer Options**
-1. You can select between systemd-boot (default selected option), GRUB, or opt not to install a bootloader if you prefer to use your own.
+1. You can select between systemd-boot (the default selected option) and GRUB, or opt not to install a bootloader if you prefer to use your own.
 2. Choose between the automatic partitioning option with presets or manual partitioning, where you can set up and mount partitions as you prefer.
 For manual partitioning, if you select systemd-boot, you need to set the ESP mount point to `/efi`.
 If you use GRUB as the bootloader, set the mount point to `/boot/efi`.

 ![bootloader](https://github.com/endeavouros-team/EndeavourOS-Development/assets/16797647/120fc78b-4dfb-44a9-8fba-6ca064b87f57)